Social studies (social work)

-This degree offers you the advantage of achieving an honors degree in social studies (B.S.S.) which is also recognised as a professional social work qualification by the national Social Work Registration Board, which is under the auspices of CORU (The Health and Social Care Professionals Council).
+The degree in social studies (B.S.S. degree is one of only two undergraduate programmes in Ireland which qualifies students to a professional level in social work.
+The degree programme is accredited by CORU (the Health and Social Care Professionals Council).
 Graduates of the programme are, therefore, eligible to apply for registration with the Social Work Registration Board which operates under CORU.
 The BSS degree is an intensive programme which aims to help you become a reflective and proactive social worker who will make a significant contribution across a broad range of statutory, voluntary and community services.

 Is this the right course for you?

-Social studies is the right course for you if you know you want to work in one of the caring professions, think social work is the one closest to your interests.
+Social studies is the right course for you if you wish to work in one of the caring professions and think social work is the one closest to your interests.
 Most importantly it is the right course for you if you believe you have the personal qualities and motivation necessary for this line of work.
 Potential applicants are advised to find out what social workers do before they apply.

 This course introduces you to a wide range of social science subjects in the Junior Freshman (first) year, and then increases the number of social work subjects in the following three years.
 Teaching methods are varied and interactive and draw on your personal and practice experience.